starryskiessouth/starryskiessouth.github.io/content/about/region.md

   main:
     parent: About Us
 ---
-Our proposed region includes Louisiana, Mississippi, Alabama, Georgia, Tennessee, and South Carolina.
+Our proposed region includes Mississippi, Alabama, Georgia, and South Carolina.
+We welcome participation from persons from other places across the southeastern United States, per their interest.

 <!-- more -->